ENCCS/gpu-programming/content/1-gpu-history.rst

 Using GPUs allows one to achieve very high performance per node.
 As a result, the single GPU-equipped workstation can outperform small CPU-based cluster for some type of computational tasks.
 The drawback is: usually major rewrites of programs is required.

+.. note:: Host vs device

+   GPUs are always mounted next to a CPU, acting as an accelerator that the CPU can offload computational work to.
+In GPU programming, CPUs are thus often referred to as "host" and the GPU as "device".

 Energy efficiency